Inequalities are very real for people experiencing homelessness

 Homeless Link developed the Health Needs Audit tool for use with communities of people who have experienced homelessness.
 The audit has been carried out across dozens of local authorities and health authorities.

-The results have been collated into our groundbreaking publication series, the "Unhealthy State of Homelessness" which some of the best research published about the challenged facing people who are homeless.
+The results have been collated into our groundbreaking publication series, the "Unhealthy State of Homelessness" which is some of the best research published about the challenges facing people who are homeless.

 Get started with the Health Needs Audit